locationtech/geomesa/docs/user/filesystem/architecture.rst

 Storage Formats
 ---------------

 * **Apache Parquet** - Apache Parquet is the leading interoperable columnar format in the Hadoop ecosystem.
 It provides efficient compression, storage, and query of structured data.

-Apache Parquet is currently the only format that can be used for writing data into the FileSystem datastore.
+* **Apache ORC** - Apache ORC is a self-describing type-aware columnar file format designed for Hadoop workloads.
+It is optimized for large streaming reads, but with integrated support for finding required rows quickly.

 * **Converter Storage** - The converter storage format is a synthetic format which allows you to overlay a GeoMesa converter on top of a filesystem using a defined partition scheme.
 This allows you to utilize existing data storage layouts of data stored in JSON, CSV, TSV, Avro, or other formats.
 Converters are pluggable allowing users to expose their own custom storage formats if desired.
+Converter storage is a read-only format.